-The government-wide statements are divided into two categories: 1) governmental activities and 2) business-type activities.
+The government-wide statements are made up of the governmental activities.
 The governmental activities include most of the City's basic services such as general government, public safety, transportation, and cultural and recreation.
 Property taxes and State shared revenues finance most of these activities.
-The business-type activities are those that the City charges customers to provide.
-This includes the water and sewer services offered by the City of Northwest.

 Fund Financial Statements.
 The fund financial statements (see Figure 1) provide a more detailed look at the City's most significant activities.
 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The City of Northwest, like all other state and local governments, uses fund accounting to ensure and reflect compliance (or non-compliance) with finance-related legal requirements, such as the General Statutes or the City's budget ordinance.
-All of the funds of City of Northwest can be divided into two categories: governmental fund and proprietary funds.
+All of the funds of the City of Northwest are made up of governmental funds.